-In the refrigerator or freezer.
+All our meat, chicken, and fish is fresh; nothing we deliver to you is frozen or thawed.
+Please store these in the refrigerator or freezer.
 Cook refrigerated seafood after 2 days, or freeze it.
 Cook refrigerated chicken after 2 days, or freeze it.
 Cook refrigerated and vacuum packed minced meat, burger patties and sausages after 3 days, or freeze it.
 Cook refrigerated whole meat after 4 days, or freeze it.
 The ideal way to defrost your seafood and meat is slowly in the refrigerator.
 Place the item in its packaging on a plate or bowl in the refrigerator.
 Most items will defreeze in approx. 12 hours.

 Remove beef cuts from the refrigerator at least 30 minutes before cooking.

 Wash your hands before and after handling raw meat.
 Ideally you would have a chopping board specific for cutting raw meat.
 To avoid contamination, prep all other ingredients first.
 Wash your hands, your knife, and your cutting board with warm, soapy water before touching anything else in the kitchen.

 Cook chicken and poultry to at least 74°C, fish to 63°C, minced meat to 74°C and other beef cuts to 63°C.